 The Transfer Scholarship is available to incoming transfer students who are graduates of an accredited Community College.
 To apply for the Transfer Partial scholarship, graduates must have at least a 3.00 grade point average.
-To apply for a presidential scholarship, graduates must have a 3.80 grade point average.
+Toapply for a presidential scholarship, graduates must have a 3.80 grade pointaverage.

-Selective Scholarship Funds
+Selective Scholarship Funds ENDOWED SCHOLARSHIPS

+Education/Physical

-Education/Physical Education
+Education

 Carrie C. Robinson Scholarship was established in 2009 in memory of Mrs. Carrie C. Robinson, a 1931 graduate.
-The scholarship is designated for junior and senior students in the Education Division.
+The scholarship is designated for junior and senior students pursuing a teaching degree.

-John T. Braxton and Eddie O'Neal Scholarship is awarded to students who show promise as athletes, thespians, musicians, and/or debaters
+John T. Braxton and Eddie O'Neal Scholarship is awarded to a student who shows promise as an athlete, thespian, musician, and debater; and/or in pursuit of a degree leading to a teacher or divinity/ministerial career.

-Katherine Murrie/Scholarship is awarded to students who are education majors and who show financial need.
+Katherine MurrieL Education Scholarship is awarded to students who are seeking a teaching degree and who show financial need.